-THE PLANT
+THE PLANT.

 The campus consists of a twenty-eight acre plot on the south border of the Boro of Edinboro.
 There are eight substantial and commodious buildings.
 There is every facility in the way of chapel, library, dormitories, laboratories, recitation rooms, and modern gymnasium.
 Wholesome conditions for working, playing, and resting are all of equal concern to the authorities.
 The buildings in the order of their age are Old Academy Hall, Science Hall, Music Hall, Normal Hall, Recitation Hall, Haven Hall, The Gymnasium, and Reeder Hall.
-An extensive addition to Haven Hall, the girls' dormitory, has just been completed.
-It gives the school, in addition to the most beautiful school dining room in the state, a new kitchen with all modern equipment, a canning kitchen, a laundry, and store rooms.
+An extensive addition to Haven Hall, the girls' dormitory, is now in process of construction.
+When done it will give the school, besides an excellent dormitory addition, guest rooms, an infirmary for twenty patients, a new laundry, a cold storage plant, a modern kitchen, and one of the most handsomely appointed dining rooms in Northwestern Pennsylvania.